hed-standard/hed-specification/docs/source/03_HED_formats.md

 ````

 The sections in the `.xml` version must always be terminated by closing `</  >` tokens,
-whereas most of the sections of the `.mediawiki` version, which is line-oriented,
+whereas the sections of the `.mediawiki` version, which is line-oriented,
 are terminated when the next section begins (`#!`) or a top tag (`'''`) is encountered.

 The actual HED tag specifications (referred to in the discussion as nodes or tag terms)